KratosMultiphysics/Kratos/.github/pull_request_template.md

 **Description**
 A brief description of the PR.

-Please mark the PR with appropiate tags:
+Please mark the PR with appropriate tags:
 - Api Breaker, Mpi, etc...

 **Changelog**